 Affordability

-In general, you can freely pick between Oxford and Cambridge to visit and choose which one you like the most and without putting too much thought into the cost as the deciding factor.
+In general, you can freely pick between Oxford and Cambridge to visit and choose which one you like the most without putting too much thought into the cost as the deciding factor.

 Depending on what your plans are, you can control how much you spend when exploring the city.
 If you’re looking to stick to a budget, it won’t be a problem since most of the main attractions are free.